- Interactive Questions

 caspases: A family of cysteine proteases involved in generating apoptosis.

-CD antigen: Cluster of differentiation designation assigned to leukocyte cell surface molecules which are identified by a given group of monoclonal antibodies.
+CD antigen: Cluster of differentiation designation assigned to leukocyte cell surface molecules that are identified by a given group of monoclonal antibodies.

-CD3: A trimeric complex of γ, δ and ε chains which together with a ζζ homodimer or ζη heterodimer acts as a signal transducing unit for the T-cell receptor.
+CD3: A trimeric complex of γ, δ, and ε chains that together with a ζζ homodimer or ζη heterodimer acts as a signal transducing unit for the T‐cell receptor.

 CD4: Cell surface glycoprotein, usually on helper T‐cells, that recognizes MHC class II molecules on antigen‐presenting cells.